flix/book/src/effects-and-handlers.md

                   illegal effect.
 ```

-[^1]: We are currently working on lifting this restrction, but it requires
+[^1]: We are currently investigating how to lift this restriction.
-    further research.